Welfare schemes for women in India: Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG)

 The Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG) is an initiative launched on 1 April 2011 to offer benefits to adolescent girls in the age group of 10 to 19.
 It was offered initially as a pilot programme in 200 districts and offers a variety of services to help young women including nutritional supplementation and education, health education and services, and life skills and vocational training.

 Rashtriya Mahila Kosh

 Rashtriya Mahila Kosh (National Credit Fund for Women) was established by Government of India in 1993.
 Its purpose is to deliver women from lower income group with access to loans to begin small businesses.

 National Action Plan for Children

 The National Action Plan for Children was initiated in 2017, this scheme was launched by the Ministry of Women and Child Development.

 Digital Laado (Giving digital wings to daughters)

 The initiative started with the association of FICCI and Digital Unlocked to empower women to learn on digital platforms.
 According to Government of India, 65% girls drop out from completing higher education.
 The program is a nationwide initiative in which every girl will be taught and trained to develop their talent and skills to work from home itself and get connected with the global platform.

+Priyadarshini free travel scheme

+Priyadarshini is a scheme of the Government of Kerala, India, under which women and transgender persons travel free on ordinary-class buses operated by the Kerala State Road Transport Corporation (KSRTC).